-Its a week until The Story 2013, so here’s the usual FAQ for everyone coming to The Story.
-This should answer most of the questions you might have, but if there’s something else you need to know, leave a comment and I’ll get back to you asap.
+It’s nearly time for The Story 2014, so here’s the usual FAQ for everyone coming to The Story.
+This should answer most of the questions you might have, but if there’s something else you need to know, email me or ask me on Twitter @thestory2014 and I’ll get back to you asap.

 How do I get to Conway Hall?

 The Conway Hall is at 25, Red Lion Square, London, WC1R 4RL.
 The nearest tube is Holborn, and there is information about bus routes on the Conway Hall’s website.

 Is the venue accessible?

 There is a street level entrance to Conway Hall on Red Lion Square.
 The main hall is at the same level, and there is a disabled toilet available.
 The balcony seating area is not accessible, but we’ll make sure there’s room for everyone with access needs in the main hall.
 Please let me know if you have particular needs, and I’ll make sure we sort them out for you.
 There is also an induction loop in the hall for those with hearing impairments.

 What are the best places for tea/coffee/lunch?

 We’ll be providing tea and coffee at the breaks in the lobby of the Conway Hall.
 We won’t be providing lunch, but there are loads of lovely sandwich shops and cafes on Theobalds Rd and Lambs Conduit Way, which are a few steps from The Conway Hall.
 There’s also a lovely cafe in Red Lion Square itself, and plenty of room to sit and eat in the Square gardens.